 Our Environmental Management System has recently transitioned from ISO14001:2004 to the 2015 standard.

 Identifying our priorities

 2017 marks the second year of reporting our sustainability performance against our BLL strategy and for the first time we are publishing a separate Sustainability Report to fully communicate our progress.

 We believe our brand purpose of ‘developing the homes and creating the places that London needs’ aligns with the longer term desire of national and local politicians and all other stakeholders.
 In the short to medium term, we believe we are well positioned to grow Telford Homes in a sustainable manner.
 During 2018, we will undertake a materiality review to look beyond our current BLL strategy to 2030.

 In the Sustainability Report we fully explain the positive progress we have made during the last year against the objectives we had set ourselves.
 In addition, during the reporting period, we commenced the measurement and monitoring of a range of new objectives to fast track our BLL strategy.

-We were absolutely delighted to be recognised as the most improved homebuilder according to the 2018 NextGeneration sustainable housing benchmark report for the second successive year, which also saw the Group obtain a Gold Level award for the first time.
+We were absolutely delighted to be recognised as the most improved homebuilder for the second successive year by the 2018 NextGeneration sustainable housing benchmark report, which also saw the Group obtain a Gold Level award for the first time.

 Engaging with our stakeholders